Sindhura-b/Traffic-Sign-Classifier/writeup_template.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/Sindhura-b/Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+German traffic sign data is used in this project.
+It consists of 32x32 colored images belonging to 43 types of german traffic signs.
+The analysis of the dataset is done using numpy library rather than hardcoding manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I calculated summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 40469
-* The size of the validation set is ?
+* The size of the validation set is
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the training data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]

 ###Design and Test a Model Architecture

 ####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+The code for this project is built based on the code provide for LeNet-Lab.
+Before definind the model architecture, the images are preprocessed using grayscale conversion and normalization techniques.
+As a first step, I decided to convert the images to grayscale because the classification of traffic signs is mostly dependent on the features and edges in an image and is independent of the color of the traffic sign.
+Hence, the unnecessary color information is avoided by converting the colored images to grayscale.
+In the second step, images are converted to grayscale as mormalization of the data makes it easier for the  optimizer to find a good solution.
+Normalization of the image dataset is done by subtracting and diving each pixel value by 128. the as Describe how you preprocessed the image data.

 Here is an example of a traffic sign image before and after grayscaling.